BenjaminTietz/BenjaminTietz/README.md

 ## I'm currently working on 🛠
-On implementing Firebase in my Ring of fire game<br><br>
+Build Join- a kanban project management tool with Angular<br><br>

-- 👨‍💻 Some of my projects will be soon available at benjamintietz.com
+- 👨‍💻 Some of my projects will be soon available at benjamin-tietz.com

 - 📫 How to reach me **benjamin0tietz@gmail.com**<br><br>